Sorting out healthcare is a priority for most expats who move to Spain, but eyecare is one of the most commonly overlooked aspects of it.

 Finding an English-speaking eye doctor in Spain

 The English-speaking abilities of eye care professionals in Spain often depends upon the town or region you live in.
-Where there are a lot of expats, the greater the chance is of finding an optician or eye doctor who speaks English.
+Where there are a lot of expats, the greater the chance is of finding an optician who speaks English.
 However, there are one or two Specsavers, a British optician franchise, in Spain which always have English-speaking staff on hand in the store.

 Going to an optician in Spain